xenondevs/Docs/docs/nova/addon/items/creating-items.md

 ### Special

 There are various special model types available.
 These use hardcoded rendering logic and are not achievable through regular model files.

-The following special models exist:
-`bedSpecialModel`, `bannerSpecialModel`, `conduitSpecialModel`, `chestSpecialModel`, `decoratedPotSpecialModel` `headSpecialModel`, `shulkerBoxSpecialModel`, `shieldSpecialModel`, `standingSignSpecialModel`, `tridentSpecialModel`, `hangingSignSpecialModel`

 ```kotlin title="modelDefinition { }"
 model = chestSpecialModel {